 Depends on how you define "doesn't work".
 It won't kill him, but it will cause some of the most extreme pain you can imagine.
 An absurdly loud sound, at close ranges, being heard by someone whose ears are sensitive enough to pick up a whisper from across the city?
 Not fun.
 However, if she does know your true name, her scream is less "standard sonic attack" and more instantaneous death.

-In one Dylan Dog story he meet a girl named Banshee, who brings death and bad luck to all those who are close to her.
+In one Dylan Dog story he meets a girl named Banshee, who brings death and bad luck to all those who are close to her.
 Of course, our hero tries to seduce her and break the nefarious curse by surviving himself.

 Disney's Darby O'Gill And The Little People had a banshee that appeared and wailed to warn that someone was about to die.
 It also summoned the Cóiste-bodhar (Death Coach) to take away the soul to the afterlife.
 It's generally considered a standard-bearer of childhood terror.